Rdelux/Udacity-Project-Submission/Project_2/Project2_wirteUp.md

 | ![alt text][image10]      		| "No entry"					 				|
 | ![alt text][image11]			| "Children crossing"      							|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 80%.
-When there are more test cases, it is expected that the result will be more than 80% since the validation accuracy is 94%.
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%, it's perfect!
+When there are more test cases, it is expected that the result will be lowered since the validation accuracy is 94%.
 Nonetheless the test results compare favorably to the accuracy on the validation accuracy.

+## 3. Top 5